kinux98/kinux98.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: null #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+social: true # includes social icons at the bottom of the page
 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+publications: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am currently a 4th year Ph.D. candidate in the [Department of Computer Science and Engineering at POSTECH](https://ecse.postech.ac.kr/), where I work in the [Computer Vision Lab](https://cvlab.postech.ac.kr) under the supervision of Prof. [Suha Kwak](https://suhakwak.github.io/).
+My research focuses on advancing data-efficient methods in computer vision and deep learning.
+Specifically, I explore areas such as multi-modal knowledge distillation, semi- and self-supervised learning, and their practical applications.

+My work aims to push the boundaries of what can be achieved with limited data, enabling more scalable and accessible solutions in computer vision.
+I am passionate about leveraging these techniques to bridge the gap between cutting-edge research and real-world impact.
+If you're interested in my research projects or potential collaborations, I'd be delighted to connect.
+Feel free to reach out—I'd love to hear from you!